 Most infestations of these weeds are due to a source population in adjacent non-crop areas.
-Controlling the equisetum in these areas probably is the most efficient method of removing them from crop fields, but unfortunately this is not an easy task either.
-Repeated mowing or tillage is one option, but it will take at least two years of disturbance to control/eradicate the weed.
+Controlling the equisetum in these areas probably is the most efficient method of removing them from crop fields, but unfortunately this is not an easy task, either.
+Repeated mowing or tillage is one option, but again it will take several years of disturbance to control/eradicate the weed.

-Chlorsuluron (Telar) is one herbicide that has good activity on equisetums, and it is registered for use in sites such as roadsides.
+Chlorsuluron (Telar) is one herbicide that has good activity on equisetums, but is only registered for use in non-crop sites such as roadsides.
 Chlorsulfuron is a sulfonylurea herbicide (Group 2), related to products such as Accent and Classic.
 Multiple applications would be needed for complete control.
-It is a persistent compound that is toxic to both corn and soybean, so caution must be taken to prevent overspray into production fields
+UNL researchers conducted a study near Murdock, Nebraska with several herbicides and reported chlorsulfuron provided the most effective control of scouringrush.
+However, chlorsulfuron is a persistent compound that is toxic to both corn and soybeans, so caution must be taken to prevent overspray into production fields.

-Chlorsulfuron is recommended at 1 to 2.6 oz/A (75% dry formulation) for controlling equisetums.
-An 8 oz container is the smallest quantity I could find on the internet.
-This container would provide sufficient herbicide to treat approximately a mile of a 20 ft roadside twice at an intermediate rate.
+Chlorsulfuron is recommended at 1.0 to 2.6 oz/A (75% dry formulation) for controlling equisetums.
+Spot applications at higher rates are allowed in certain locations according to the product label.
+An 8 oz. container is the smallest quantity that could be found on the internet.
+This container would provide sufficient herbicide to treat approximately a mile of a 20 ft. roadside twice at the intermediate rate.

 Purdue University researchers evaluated the efficacy of spring or fall applications of several other herbicides on mowed and unmowed scouringrush.
 When mowing, it was necessary to allow some regrowth of new plant stems prior to herbicide application, to produce desirable control with herbicides.
 Unmowed scouringrush did not produce acceptable results.